Three Days in Moscow: Ronald Reagan and the Fall of the Soviet Empire (Three Days Series)

 - ⏳ Limited stock — order today

-Show moreDelve into the captivating narrative of Ronald Reagan's leadership during one of the most pivotal moments in history with Three Days in Moscow, a gripping account beautifully penned by Brett Baier and Catherine Whitney.
+Show moreDelve into the captivating narrative of Ronald Reagan's leadership during one of the most pivotal moments in history with Three Days in Moscow: Ronald Reagan and the Fall of the Soviet Empire, a gripping account beautifully penned by Brett Baier and Catherine Whitney.
 This hardcover bestseller rigorously documents Reagan's relentless battle to unseat the Cold War barriers—both ideological and geopolitical.
 At the heart of the book is an iconic speech delivered at Moscow State University that encapsulates Reagan’s vision for a peaceful world.
 Baier and Whitney do not shy away from portraying the complexities of America’s foreign policy, providing readers an insightful examination of the foundational beliefs that propelled Reagan's diplomacy efforts towards productive dialogues with Soviet General Secretary, Mikhail Gorbachev.

 The book not only elucidates Reagan’s policies but also reflects on the enduring legacy of his communication style.
 Through eloquent quotes and well-researched narratives, you’ll uncover the truth that resonated with many during those transformative years—a truth characterized by integrity, hope, and aspiration for a world united in peace.
 For history buffs and anyone wanting to relive the era where democracy triumphed over tyranny, Three Days in Moscow is undeniably a must-read.